 Injuries and Accidents

-Sports injuries and automobile accidents are among the most common cause of tooth injuries.
+Sports injuries and automobile accidents are among the most common causes of tooth injuries.
 Individuals who participate in sports should protect themselves by wearing a mouthguard.
 Even casual backyard games of soccer and basketball can lead to sports accidents.
-If you are in a car accident, it’s typically recommended that individuals get evaluated by a local emergency room to ensure there aren’t any significant physical injuries.
-As a follow-up, call Calgary Dental Center and schedule an appointment for evaluation of any tooth damage.
+If you are in a car accident, it’s typically recommended that individuals be evaluated by a local emergency room to ensure no significant physical injuries.
+As a follow-up, call Calgary Dental Centers and schedule an appointment to evaluate any tooth damage.

 CALL OUR OFFICE